 The Village continues to procure and maintain a competitive benefit package at reasonable rates for eligible employees.
 The Village joined the Intergovernmental Personnel Benefit Cooperative (IPBC) a pool of more than 130 local governments effective January, 2018 in order to more efficiently provide cost-effective health, life and other benefits to employees.
-All employees currently pay an 8% (HMO) or 20% (PPO/HSA) contribution to the cost of their coverage.
-After employee contributions, total Village costs of employee health insurance are budgeted to be \$802,512.
+All employees currently pay an 8% (HMO) or 20% (PPO/HSA) contribution to the cost of their health coverage.
+After employee contributions, total Village costs of employee health insurance are budgeted to be \$792,911.
 The cost of employee health plans has fluctuated little over the last few years.
-The HMO plan is projected to decrease by 1.1% and the PPO/HSA plan is projected to increase 4.9% at the July 1, 2022 plan start date.
+The HMO plan is projected to decrease by 0.9%, the PPO plan is projected to increase 5.3%, and the HSA plan is projected to increase 4.7% at the July 1, 2022 plan start date.